 As a rule, he should be the first person on stage and the reader should be able to associate his name with how they see him.

-Ever wonder why the book is always better than the movie?
+Ever wonder why the book is usually better than the movie?

 Not even Hollywood, with all its creativity and high tech CGI capability, can compete with the theater of our imagination.